Salmeterol 25 mcg inhaler (Meterol): Discontinuation

 Meterol inhaler is being discontinued

-At the end of December 2020 Rex Medical will stop supplying the Meterol inhaler (salmeterol aerosol inhaler, 25 mcg per dose).
-We understand there are fewer than 200 people using the Meterol inhaler in New Zealand.
+At the end of December 2020 Rex Medical stopped supplying the Meterol inhaler (salmeterol aerosol inhaler, 25 mcg per dose).
+We understand there are fewer than 200 people were using the Meterol inhaler in New Zealand.

 What PHARMAC is doing

 We sought clinical advice from the Respiratory Subcommittee.
-They advise that the Serevent inhaler (salmeterol aerosol inhaler, CFC-free, salmeterol 25 mcg per dose would be a suitable alternative for people currently using Meterol.
+They advised that the Serevent inhaler (salmeterol aerosol inhaler, CFC-free, salmeterol 25 mcg per dose would be a suitable alternative for people currently using Meterol.

 Information for people using the Meterol inhaler

-Unfortunately, the supplier will stop supplying the Meterol inhaler at the end of December 2020.
+Unfortunately, the supplier stopped supplying the Meterol inhaler at the end of December 2020.

 The Serevent inhaler works in the same way as the Meterol inhaler.